Jeffrey S. Chapman

 Jeff practices construction law exclusively.

-He has significant experience in the negotiation, management, and dispute resolution on Construction Manager at-Risk (CMAR), Design-Build and other alternative delivery methods.
+Jeff has significant experience with government procurement, drafting contracts for development, design, and construction utilizing all available delivery methods including Construction Manager at-Risk (CMAR) and Design-Build.
 In his transactional practice, Jeff assists clients with drafting and negotiating the full range of contract documents for design and construction, including procurement packages, contracts, subcontracts, purchase orders, and bonds.
 Jeff also serves as general counsel or special counsel to his clients and continues to assist them with project management and project administration following the initial contract phase of projects.
-Jeff’s dispute work and experience includes performance and payment disputes, delay claims, defect litigation, surety law and contract award controversies.

 On a Personal Note